opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/dcs_product_v1.md

+---
+page_title: ""
+subcategory: "DCS"
+---

 # opentelekomcloud_dcs_product_v1

-Use this data source to get the ID of an available Opentelekomcloud dcs product.
+Use this data source to get the ID of an available DCS product.

 ## Example Usage